President Emeritus / Co-Founder

 VP Operations / Treasurer

 Lisa works as an Environmental Protection Specialist for the United States government.
-At present, Lisa is specializing in Air Resources for the Bureau of Land Management in Las Vegas and serves as the only such specialist in the State of Nevada.
+At present, Lisa is specializing in Air Resources for the Bureau of Land Management in Las Vegas and also serves as the agency’s hazardous material/waste specialist in Southern Nevada.
 She is one of a small handful of Air Resource Specialists in the United States, for the BLM, and has spent the last twenty years working for the Department of Defense and the Department of the Interior.

 Lisa earned a bachelor degree in business (BBA) in 1992 and an masters degree in business (MBA) in 1994, along with numerous professional certifications in hazardous waste operations, air quality, environmental law, and electrical safety, to name a few.
 Lisa is also a certified emergency first responder as well as a hazardous waste first responder, level A, SCBA certified.

 Lisa has considerable shooting experience with handguns, shotguns and long rifles.
 She is an experienced range master and shooting events coordinator.
 Her classes include Combat Pistol, level 1-3, Combat Shotgun, level 1-2 and has trained with United States Marine Corps MOUT training personnel, Camp Pendleton, CA, along with several SWAT and law enforcement agencies throughout the United States.

 In addition to being Mark’s wife, Lisa is the mother of a Marine Corps Officer (Naval Academy graduate Class of 2007) who served in Afghanistan as a USMC C-130 pilot, and a US Army Soldier (Psy Op) who served in Iraq and two tours in Afghanistan, earning a Bronze Star.
-Mark and Lisa have two beautiful daughter’s in-law named, Katherine, an Air Traffic Controller in San Diego and Jenna, a successful Interior Designer.
-Katherine is the mother, Jack, age 6 and Rory, age 2 and Jenna is the mother of a new son, named, Finn Patrick, age 4 months.
+Mark and Lisa have four beautiful grandchildren, Jack (8), Rory (4), Finn Patrick (2) and Ellie Anne (6 mos).

 Stars and Stripes Foundation is a Registered Trademark 2016